unovafr/brevo-openapi/docs/ProcessApi.md

 api_instance = Brevo::ProcessApi.new
 opts = {
   limit: 789, # Integer | Number limitation for the result returned
-  offset: 789 # Integer | Beginning point in the list to retrieve from.
+  offset: 789, # Integer | Beginning point in the list to retrieve from.
+  sort: 'asc' # String | Sort the results in the ascending/descending order of record creation.
+Default order is **descending** if `sort` is not passed
 }

 begin